joaquinbembhy/About-me/README.md

 - 🇦🇷 🇮🇹 I'm from Argentina, but currently relocated in Milan, Italy
 - 👨‍🎓 Currently part of Master in Business Analytics and Big Data at MIP Politecnico di Milano.

 I look forward to working as a Data Scientist / Data Analyst in a company which values and people I feel identified with.
-Inside the data field I'm self-driven, curious, detail oriented and love to share my findings with colleagues and friends.
+Inside the data field I'm self-driven, curious, detail-oriented and love to share my findings with colleagues and friends.

 - I’m currently working on different data science techniques as classification, regression, decision trees and more.
 - Updating my github daily to showcase my learning progress